JoshuaJLi/RootHacks/README.md

-# RootHacksGitPracticeZone
+# The RootHacks Git Practice Zone

 The repository for new hackers to learn and practice git cloning, branching, committing, pushing, pulling, and merging.

-# RootHacks Git Practice Zone

 This repository is a way for you to practice using GitHub in an environment that is similar to what you will be doing in a hackathon.